adarshkashyap15/Lorentz_1963_problem/README.md

 ## MATLAB Code
 This project is done in MATLAB.
 So it is a must to install MATLAB or use it online.
-You can install it using the link [Download MATLAB](https://www.mathworks.com/products/matlab.html).
+You can install it using the link [MATLAB](https://www.mathworks.com/products/matlab.html).